openebs/openebs/contribute/design/proposal-1.0-cstor-pool-volume-provisioning.md

        resources:
          requests:
            storage: 5G
-       storageClassName: openebs-pool1
+       storageClassName: openebs-cstor-disk
      ```

+   * openebs-provisioner receives the request for volume provisioning
+     and passes on the request to maya-apsierver.

+   * maya-apiserver will create target service corresponding to the
+     new PVC (to get the portal ip address) and a cStor Target Deployment
+     that will contain cstor-target (iscsi target) container.
+This
+     target deployment will be attached with cstor-volume-mgmt
-   * maya-apiserver will create the OV cStorService (to get the portal ip address) and the OV cStorController Deployment that will contain cstor-ctrl (iscsi target) container and a cstor-ctrl-mgmt side-car.
-The configuration options for running the cstor-ctrl(iscsi target) will be passed via CStorVolume CR.
+     and metrics exporter side-cars.
+The configuration options for
+     running the cstor-ctrl(iscsi target) will be passed via
+     CStorVolume CR.

-     - The cStorService YAML will have the following details:
+     - The Kubernetes Service YAML for Target Service will have the
+       following details:
        ```
        apiVersion: v1
        kind: Service
        metadata:
-         name: pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-ctrl-service
+         name: pvc-42c47193-b6c8-11e9-93aa-42010a800035
-         labels:
-           pv: pvc-ee171da3-07d5-11e8-a5be-42010a8001be
        spec:
-         type: ClusterIP
          ports:
-         - name: iscsi
+         - name: cstor-iscsi
            port: 3260
            protocol: TCP
            targetPort: 3260
+         << other ports for management and metrics >>
          selector:
-           openebs/controller: cstor-controller
-           pv: pvc-ee171da3-07d5-11e8-a5be-42010a8001be
+           openebs.io/persistent-volume: pvc-42c47193-b6c8-11e9-93aa-42010a800035
+           openebs.io/target: cstor-target
+         type: ClusterIP
        ```

      - The CStorVolume CR will contain the following details: